 Whether we know it or not, our intestines are where a tiny bacterium called Escherichia coli (a type of fecal coliform) calls home.
 Actually, E. coli lives in the intestines of all warm blooded mammals.
-Our programs tests for this bacteria as a possible indicator that human wastes are entering the water supply.
-There are many ways that this can happen including swimmers at a beach, campers who don’t properly bury their waste, or from a failing septic system.
-E. coli itself is not usually pathogenic (disease producing), there are however, some strains which can cause gastrointestinal disturbances.
-Whenever one is exposed to excessive amounts of E. coli colonies through water contact (bacteria can enter the body through cuts on the skin, or through the nose, mouth, or ears) there can be a variety of ways humans can react including fever, vomiting, or ear infections.
+Our program tests for this bacteria as a possible indicator that human waste is entering the water supply.
+There are many ways that this can happen, including swimmers at a beach, campers who don’t properly bury their waste, or a failing septic system.
+E. coli itself is not usually pathogenic (disease-producing), there are, however, some strains that can cause gastrointestinal disturbances.
+Whenever one is exposed to excessive amounts of E. coli colonies through water contact (bacteria can enter the body through cuts on the skin or through the nose, mouth, or ears), there can be a variety of ways humans can react, including fever, vomiting, or ear infections.

 Not unlike E. coli, Enterococci are bacteria that live in the intestinal tracts of warm-blooded animals, including humans, and therefore indicate possible contamination of streams and rivers by fecal waste.

-Enterococci are measured in MPN “Most Probable Number“, and is calculated from viable bacteria growing in a liquid medium; as opposed to E. coli that is measured in CFU’s, or “Colony Forming Units”.
+Enterococci are measured in MPN “Most Probable Number“, and are calculated from viable bacteria growing in a liquid medium; as opposed to E. coli which is measured in CFUs, or “Colony Forming Units”.

 Alkalinity measures the buffering capacity of water, or in other words, the waters ability to neutralize the acids that is comes in contact with.
 Water has the ability to do this by the use of a base.
 Let’s briefly go back to Chemistry 101 for a quick description of what an acid is and what a base is.
 An acid is a compound substance that when mixed with water will break down on the molecular level resulting in single hydrogen ions (H+).
 A base is also a compound substance, but will result in hydroxide ions (OH-) when mixed with water.
 When water comes in contact with more acids than bases, there will be more hydrogen ions floating around compared to hydroxide ions resulting in a lower pH.
 On the other hand, when there are fewer acids, there are less hydrogen ions and more hydroxide ions resulting in a higher pH.